radiantlogic-v8/documentation-new/documentation/sys-admin-guide/server-backend.md

 Figure 13: Sample Custom Data Source

-><span style="color:red">**IMPORTANT NOTES – Most default custom data sources do not support authentication operations.
+>[!warning] Most default custom data sources do not support authentication operations.
 They are primarily to allow for provisioning/de-provisioning identity information to these apps through RadiantOne and/or retrieving identity profile information from these apps for RadiantOne to present a complete user profile (to join views of these backends to identities from other data sources).
 However, Azure AD (graphapi and mgraph data sources) and Okta Universal Directory (oktaclient data source) do support authentication operations.
 For details on creating virtual views from the default custom data sources, see the RadiantOne Namespace Configuration Guide.

 #### DSML/SPML Sources